 The following is information generally applicable to most business in Long Beach.
-Any error or omission does not excuse the business owner from any other regulations or penalties.
+Any error or omission on a business license application does not excuse the business owner from any other regulations or penalties.

 A fictitious name or DBA (Doing Business As) is the name a business uses other than the owner’s name, or in the case of a corporation one that is different from that registered in the articles of incorporation.
 If you are using a fictitious name the California Business & Professions Code requires that you file a fictitious name statement.
 It is also important to do this to enable the consumer to know who he/she is doing business with, to entitle you to initiate suits for the protection of the name and because most banks require you have proof of filing to open a business account using the fictitious name.
 You may file a fictitious name with the Los Angeles County Recorder or through one of the local newspapers.
 For more information contact the L.A.
 County Registrar at (562) 462-2177.

 The City Zoning Ordinance includes regulations concerning where and under what conditions a business may operate in the City of Long Beach.
 In some cases a conditional use permit or zoning variance is required.
 To determine if the business activity you are planning can be carried on at the location you have selected, you should contact the Development Services Department – Zoning Division.
 It is absolutely necessary that you provide them with all the facts about the type of business activity you plan to operate now and in the future.
 For further information please contact the Zoning Division at (562) 570-6194.